xoieds/amogi/README.md

 makes a mosaic image of smaller colour shifted images

  - put frames for processing in /frams/ folder
- - finished images will be saved to /donefrmas/
+ - finished images will be saved to /doneframes/
- - change "am2.jpg" to a different image to change the images the final image will be made from
- - at the moment putting too many or too large images in the frams folder will cause it to use up too ram and crash i think
+ - trying to to process to many or too large images at once may cause it to crash

  ![SUSPICIOUS](https://raw.githubusercontent.com/xoieds/amogi/main/w.jpg)